 - rheumatoid arthritis

-- other knee conditions that cause inflammation of the joint
+- other knee conditions that cause joint inflammation

 - mild to severe pain